Written by

 Listen, I'm not about to argue myself out of a paying job.
 I'll do whatever you want.

-Anyway, now that we can actually afford coffee, why don't you go grab us some to celebrate, and I'll stay here and figure out how we start our first case.
+Now that we can actually afford coffee, why don't you go grab us some to celebrate.
+I'll stay here and figure out how we catch a cheating wife.

 Jenny and Mike sit in the front seat of a compact car parked on the side of the street in a fancy residential neighborhood.
 They're both visibly upset.
 Mike holds a bunch of papers in his hand.